adamggrim/Moonbeam/README.md

 # Moonbeam

-`Moonbeam` is a Swift package for color selection with floating color previews.
+`Moonbeam` is a Swift package for color sliders with floating color previews.
 For a given hue range, `Moonbeam` lets you bend saturation in specific sections.
 It also offers customizable sizing and presentation options.

 ## Requirements